nasa-fornax/fornax-documentation/documentation/faq.md

 If you want to keep your session running for longer, you can use the Keep-alive feature in the Fornax menu.
 See the {ref}`jupyterlab-session-information` section for details.

-## How long is the period of inactivity that gets culled?
+## How long is the period of inactivity before a session gets culled?

 It is set to 15 minutes, but it can take a few minutes longer for the culling service to be triggered.